kadras-io/package-for-contour/docs/observability.md

 The Contour and Envoy components produce Prometheus metrics by default.
 This package comes pre-configured with the necessary annotations to let Prometheus scrape metrics automatically.

 For more information, check the Contour documentation for [collecting metrics with Prometheus](https://projectcontour.io/docs/latest/guides/prometheus).

+## Traces

+For more information, check the Contour documentation for [supporting distributed tracing with OpenTelemetry](https://projectcontour.io/docs/latest/config/tracing/).